-TNX-102 SL - Posttraumatic Stress Disorder (PTSD)
+TNX-102 SL - Posttraumatic Stress Disorder

-We are developing TNX-102 SL for the treatment of PTSD, which has been designated as a Breakthrough Therapy by the FDA based on the results of a Phase 2 study with TNX-102 SL 2.8 mg and 5.6 mg in military-related PTSD.
-TNX-102 SL 5.6 mg was studied in the first Phase 3 study which was discontinued after the results of the IA indicated the study met a pre-defined threshold p-value for futility.
+We are developing TNX-102 SL for the treatment of PTSD.
+TNX-102 SL 5.6 mg was studied in the first Phase 3 study for military-related PTSD, HONOR (P301), which was discontinued after the results of an interim analysis indicated the study met a pre-defined threshold p-value for futility.
 Retrospective analysis of this Phase 3 study revealed a treatment effect in participants who experienced trauma less than or equal to nine years prior to screening.
-This analysis defined an optimal treatment window for treatment with TNX-102 SL for PTSD within nine years after the index trauma that resulted in PTSD.
+This analysis defined an optimal treatment window for TNX-102 SL in PTSD within nine years after the index trauma that resulted in PTSD.
 This retrospective analysis guided the design of the Phase 3 RECOVERY (P302) study, which was initiated in March 2019.
-Based on interim analysis results of the first 50% of enrolled participants of the Phase 3 RECOVERY trial (P302), an Independent Data Monitoring Committee recommended stopping the study for futility as TNX-102 SL was unlikely to demonstrate a statistically significant improvement over placebo in the primary endpoint after 12 weeks.
-We stopped enrollment of new participants, but continue to study those participants currently enrolled until completion.
-We will proceed with a full analysis of the unblinded data to determine the next steps in this program.
-Topline data are expected in the second quarter of 2020, however, we cannot predict whether the global COVID-19 pandemic will impact the timing of our topline results.
+Based on interim analysis results of the first 50% of enrolled participants of the RECOVERY trial, an Independent Data Monitoring Committee recommended stopping the study for futility as TNX-102 SL was unlikely to demonstrate a statistically significant improvement over placebo on the primary endpoint after 12 weeks.
+We stopped enrollment of new participants but continued to study those participants enrolled until completion.
+We reported topline data in December 2020, which revealed that the RECOVERY study did not achieve statistical significance in the prespecified primary efficacy endpoint of change from baseline to Week 12 in the Clinician-Administered PTSD Scale for DSM-5 (CAPS-5) between TNX-102 SL and placebo (p=0.343) (TNX-102 SL separated from placebo in the first key secondary endpoint, Clinical Global Impression - Severity (CGI-S) scale (p=0.024) and in the Patient Global Impression of Change (PGIC), (p=0.007).
+TNX-102 SL is generally well tolerated, and no new safety signals were observed.
+We plan to meet with the FDA to discuss potential new endpoints for the indication of TPSD and also to discuss potential endpoints for an indication of PTSD-related Sleep Disturbance.
+Sleep disturbance is a core symptom of PTSD and believed to play roles in vulnerability, onset, progression and chronicity.
+Treating slee